 My girlfriend was arrested today for drinking alcohol in a public square next to her university.
 She took one sip of some premix which her classmates offered her to celebrate finishing exams.
 No one was being noisy, yelling or creating a nuisance.
-The men in green rolled up, threw them all in a van and took them to a cop shop on the other end of town.
-They held them there until friends or relatives were able to come and pay a bribe to get them out.
+Nevertheless, the men in green rolled up, threw them all in a van and took them to a cop shop on the other end of town.
+They were held until friends or relatives were able to come and pay a bribe to get them out.